aamatemanuel/aamatemanuel/README.md

 <h1 align="center">Hi, I'm Manuel Arteaga</h1>
 <h3 align="center">Mechanical &#x1F916;	and Computer Vision &#x1F4F7; Engineer.  </h3>

 I am currently studying my second year of the Master’s in Mechanical Engineering at KU Leuven, in Belgium.
 Since last year, I have focused my interest on computer vision and Artificial Intelligence, and I have found it really exciting.
-In my public repository [`Computer_Vision`](https://github.com/aamatemanuel/Computer_Vision), I have some of the academic and personal projects that have given me hands-on experience in this fabulous world of AI.
+In my public repository [`Computer_Vision`](https://github.com/aamatemanuel/Computer_Vision), I have some of the academic and personal projects that have given me hands-on experience in AI.

 ---
 <!-- CONNECTION -->